PerformanceHorizonGroup/partnerize-mobile-sdk-ios/README.md

 1. [Download Partnerize for iOS](https://github.com/PerformanceHorizonGroup/partnerize-mobile-sdk-ios/archive/master.zip) and extract the zip.
 2. Go to your Xcode project's "General" settings.
 Drag `Partnerize.framework` to the "Embedded Binaries" section.
 Make sure "Copy items if needed" is selected and click Finish.
+3. Create a new “Run Script Phase” in your app’s target’s “Build Phases” and paste the following snippet in the script test field:

+bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/Partnerize.framework/strip-frameworks.sh"

 ## Example app
 There is an example app provided [here](https://github.com/PerformanceHorizonGroup/partnerize-mobile-sdk-ios/tree/master/SampleCode) for both Objective-C and Swift.